Why has Trump restricted visas from Chad? Experts are puzzled

 Trump’s proclamation said that “Chad does not adequately share public-safety and terrorism-related information and fails to satisfy at least one key risk criterion.”

-It also mentioned the presence of several terrorist groups in the region, including elements of Boko Haram, ISIS-West Africa, and al-Qa'ida in the Islamic Maghreb.
+It also mentioned the presence of several terrorist groups in the region, including elements of Boko Haram, ISIS-West Africa, and Al-Qaeda in the Islamic Maghreb.

 Analysts say these factors are present in a number of countries both in Africa and around the world and are not unique to Chad.